Routes into Nursing

 - We care about our students’ wellbeing and continuingly introduce new initiatives offering support and guidance to our students.
 This includes a self-care leaflet and placements advice booklet as well as a range of activities which are all free as part of our ‘Big Deal’ package.

-While in practice, a clinical staff member provides mentorship, supervises their experience and meets with them to assess they’re meeting the requirements of the course.
-Other health professionals and staff members also contribute to their learning, so they work as part of a multi-disciplinary team.
+While in practice, a clinical staff member provides mentorship, supervises your experience and meets with you to assess you’re meeting the requirements of the course.
+Other health professionals and staff members also contribute to your learning, so you work as part of a multi-disciplinary team.

 Our clinical experience areas are spread over a large area in north-west and central London, Buckinghamshire and Berkshire.
 Students undertake placements in different parts of the region, and different settings, to benefit from wide-ranging experiences throughout their course.